GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Related Works

 \section{Related Works}

 Recent studies have shown that code LLMs frequently generate code with security vulnerabilities, even when the code is functionally correct.
 This problem is particularly acute in modern development workflows, where LLMs are used for rapid prototyping, code completion, and informal vibe coding, in which developers prioritize speed and convenience over careful review or explicit security reasoning~\cite{ray2025review,zhao2025vibe}.
 These observations have motivated a growing body of work on improving the security of LLM-generated code.
 A prominent line of research focuses on adapting models through full fine-tuning or instruction tuning on security-focused datasets.
 Approaches such as SafeCoder~\cite{he2024instruction} and Secure-Instruct~\cite{li2025secure} construct instruction–response pairs that emphasize secure coding practices and fine-tune pre-trained models accordingly, reporting substantial reductions in vulnerable code generation.
 While effective, full fine-tuning is computationally expensive, requires full access to model parameters, and is known to risk catastrophic forgetting of general coding capabilities~\cite{qi2023fine}.
 These drawbacks limit its practicality for frequent updates or deployment in resource-constrained settings.
-To reduce training cost, parameter-efficient fine-tuning (PEFT) methods such as Low-Rank Adaptation (LoRA) have been applied to secure code generation.
-Systems like HexaCoder~\cite{hajipour2024hexacoder} demonstrate that PEFT can improve security outcomes while introducing only a small number of trainable parameters.
-However, these methods still operate at the level of weight matrices and implicitly assume that security-relevant knowledge is diffusely distributed across the model.
-As a result, they offer limited interpretability and control over where security behavior is encoded, and their effectiveness depends sensitively on design choices such as which layers are adapted.
+To reduce training cost, parameter-efficient fine-tuning (PEFT) methods such as LoRA have been applied to secure code generation.
+Systems such as HexaCoder~\cite{hajipour2024hexacoder} combine PEFT with synthetic security-focused training data and a modified two-step inference pipeline to reduce vulnerable code generation without full fine-tuning.
+However, these approaches still adapt broader weight and layer-level representations, implicitly assuming that security-relevant behavior is diffusely encoded across the model.
+In contrast, our work investigates targeted neuron-level security adaptation under the standard autoregressive generation process.